Indyandie/httpz/README.md

 # httpz

-A meat and potatos http server written in zsh, using nc (netcat).
+A meat and potatoes HTTP server written in ZSH, using nc (netcat).

 ## Usage